-- Leigh Academy Bearsted is committed to ensure that we develop a safe culture and ensuring that steps are taken to recruit staff and volunteers who are safe to work with children and staff. - Leigh Academy Bearsted will follow Part three, 'Safer recruitment' of Keeping Children Safe in Education and relevant guidance from The Disclosure and Barring Service (DBS) - The Academy Board, Trust Executive Leadership and Academy Leadership team are responsible for ensuring that the setting follows safe recruitment processes as outlined within guidance. - The Academy Board, Trust Executive Leadership and setting Leadership team will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - The setting maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Leigh Academy Bearsted are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, reprimands, and warnings.
+- Leigh Academy Bearsted is committed to ensure that we develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - Leigh Academy Bearsted will follow Part three, 'Safer recruitment' of Keeping Children Safe in Education and relevant guidance from The Disclosure and Barring Service (DBS) - The Academy Board, Trust Executive Leadership and Academy Leadership team are responsible for ensuring that the Academy follows safe recruitment processes as outlined within guidance. - The Academy Board, Trust Executive Leadership and Academy Leadership team will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - The Academy maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Leigh Academy Bearsted are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, reprimands, and warnings. - Where the Academy places a pupil with an alternative provision provider, we continue to be responsible for the safeguarding of that pupil and will need to satisfy ourselves that the provider can meet the needs of the pupil. - Leigh Academy Bearsted will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e., those checks that our Academy would otherwise perform in respect of our own staff. - Where the Academy organises homestays as part of exchange visits, we will follow the advice and guidance as identified in Part three and Annex E of KCSIE.